LawrenceHan/Puzzle-iOS/README.md

 # Puzzle-iOS
-Solve a puzzle with an algorithm
+Solve a puzzle with an algorithm & multi-threading